Tak

 Tak: Gateway to Thailand’s Largest Waterfall

-Tak province stands as one of Thailand’s most underrated destinations, straddling the border between Northern and Central Thailand.
+Tak province stands as one of Thailand’s most underrated destinations, set in western/northern Thailand on the Myanmar border.
 This is where serious nature lovers come to escape the crowds and experience authentic wilderness.
 The star attraction is the magnificent Thi Lo Su Waterfall in Umphang — Thailand’s largest and most spectacular cascade that requires a proper adventure to reach.
 If you’re the type who prefers trekking through untouched forests over poolside cocktails, Tak delivers exactly what you’re looking for.
 The province attracts adventurous travelers seeking genuine cultural encounters with hill tribes, natural hot springs, and some of the country’s most unspoiled national parks.

 Top Things to Do